In many cases, the pets we choose mirror our own personalities. They follow us loyally and enjoy the same activities as we do.

 At the very least, your hound should be well trained and respond to basic commands such as “come,” “sit,” “stay,” and “no” or “leave it.”

-Always have a leash on-hand to keep them nearby and a at safe distance from the danger of any wild animals (like skunks), unfriendly dogs on the trails, or poisonous plants and berries you may encounter.
+Always have a leash on-hand to keep them nearby and a at safe distance from the danger of any wild animals (like skunks or bears), unfriendly dogs on the trails, or poisonous plants and berries you may encounter.

 One reason your dog may not be motivated on hikes is their level of physical fitness.